Top 10 Best Sites

 He liked that she didn’t sound like everyone else and that she embraced her faults and strengths.
 The chemistry was instant, and after a couple of months, they are in an exclusive relationship.

-Have you thought about whether or not you’re trying to appeal to too many people in online dating?
+Have you thought about whether you’re trying to appeal to too many people in online dating?